the branding truth no one is talking about

 Everything is branded in our society.
 And I’m not just talking about products – I mean everything.
 People.
 Movements.
-All 3 branches of the government.
+All 3 branches of the American government.
 Cities.
 Climate change.
 Yoga.
 Hip hop.
 Big Pharma.
 Black Lives Matter.
 The Army.
 Christianity Feminism.
 The NFL.
 Cults.
 Wars.

 And the more attuned we are to the sense that our perceptions are being controlled, the better understanding we have of what NOT to do as entrepreneurs building our own brands.

 No matter how much advertising and content and messaging gets pushed out about a brand, the fact is consumers are more discerning now.
 We have access to information and resources and history and facts and other humans like never before.
 Most of us can tell when we’re being duped.
 We can usually see through the bullshit.

 You can see how this change has been taking place the last few decades – western work culture is being forced to shift, especially now that most workers have realized they can work from home.
 Smaller companies with real ethical and sustainable practices are seeing huge growth and success.
 CEOs and leaders are being held accountable for their decisions.

 That’s why I don’t subscribe to the idea that branding is inherently good or evil – branding is just a tool.
 A very, very powerful tool.
 And it’s our duty as entrepreneurs to use that tool responsibly.

 Branding isn’t a devious process meant to manipulate.
 It’s not about controlling an image; it’s about actually doing business with integrity so you become known for the thing you want to be known for.
 A strong brand is genuine, not a curated performance.
 Effective branding is honest, not propaganda.

 So the way I see it, you can build your brand in one of two ways: